CN-TU/py_CCgen/spammer/README.md

 # Generate Artificial Traffic for the Online Covert Channel

-This guide presents a small example on how to generate TCP and UDP packets with random content.
-The packets are tend to be sent to the machine crafting the packets to inject the covert message using the online modus of the CCgen.
+This guide presents a small example of how to generate TCP and UDP packets with random content.
+The packets tend to be sent to the machine crafting the packets to inject the covert message using the online modus of the CCgen.

-We rocomment that you create two Virutal Machines (VMs): a CC machine, doing the injection and a Spammer machine, generating traffic and receiving and discarting the replies (in case of TCP for example).
+We recommend that you create two Virtual Machines (VMs): a CC machine, doing the injection, and a Spammer machine, generating traffic and receiving and discarding the replies (in the case of TCP, for example).

-In short, you should modify spammer.ini and listener.ini based on your destination (in this case the IP address of CC).
-See bellow for more details about how to modify those.
+In short, you should modify spammer.ini and listener.ini based on your destination (in this case, the IP address of CC).
+See below for more details about how to modify those.
 Then you should run `python3 spammer.py` and `python3 listener.py` on the Spammer VM.
-On the CC VM you should run the CCgen tool as follows:
+On the CC VM, you should run the CCgen tool as follows:
 ```
 > python3 ../ccgen.py online send cc.cfg <queue-number-e.g.:0>
 ```
 Of course, the configuration in `cc.cfg`, `spammer.ini` and `listener.ini` should match

-Te short explaination is that the Spammer generates semi-random packets, sends them to CC where they are crafted and sent to their final destination.
-THe replies are then received by the Spammer and get discarded.
+The short explanation is that the Spammer generates semi-random packets and sends them to CC, where they are crafted and sent to their final destination.
+The replies are then received by the Spammer and get discarded.

 # Listener

-listener is a simple script, that handles incomming tcp/udp connections.
+listener is a simple script that handles incoming TCP/UDP connections.
 Application data within the connections is dropped.
 This script does not reply in any way.
-TCP connections are teared gracefully.
+TCP connections are torn gracefully.

 ## configuration
 -------------

-listener.ini (or the specified configuration file) needs to contain at least a section with the key listen (Actually the listen key of the last section is used).
+listener.ini (or the specified configuration file) needs to contain at least a section with the key listen (Actually, the listen key of the last section is used).
 The value needs to contain a port list with one port per line.
 A port needs to be specified with METHOD:port.
-All entries are not case sensitive.
+All entries are not case-sensitive.

 ## Example: